-How Epicor® XSOL Can Help with Epicor® ERP ImplementationHow to Successfully Automate Your Business
+How Epicor® Kinetic XSOL Can Help with Epicor® Kinetic ImplementationHow to Successfully Automate Your Business

 Your software solution is only as useful as the processes that support it.
 Understanding the new system and how it supports your employees’ daily work is crucial to see ROI from your implementation.
 XSOL process modeling may be the secret to higher adoption rates and improved productivity.